Charliemowood/atom-guide/README.md

 2. Make the changes you would like and save those changes.

 3. To preview the changes you have made, you will need the help of a piece of software called [grip](https://github.com/joeyespo/grip) to help build the Markdown and preview the result in the browser.
-Run the following command.
+Run the following command:

     ```bash
     pip install grip
     ```

-4. Run grip inside the repository where the guide is located.
+4. Run grip inside the repository where the guide is located:

     ```bash
     grip
     ```

-5. Navigate to your browser of choice and enter the following for the URL.
-You will be able to preview the built Markdown.
+5. Navigate to your browser of choice and enter the following for the URL:

     ```URL
     http://localhost:6419/
     ```
- 6. If you are satisfied with your changes you can push them to git.
+ 6. You will be able to preview the built Markdown.
+If you are satisfied with your changes you can push them to Git.